Adobe-Experience-Cloud/analytics-io-lab/sections/s2_breakdown_search/README.md

 Performing a Breakdown
 -----
-A breakdown report is where you filter a dimension by a specific value of another dimension.
-The data will show you all values of dimension 2 where the value of dimension 1 was also present in the same data collection request (not counting evar persistence).
+A breakdown report filters a dimension by a specific value of another dimension.

+Exercise 1 -

 The first thing that we are going to do is view the values of dimension 2.
 1. Make sure that you have followed the steps above to [Access the Swagger UI](../s1_api_intro#accessing-the-swagger-interface)